Maddy4769/Gym-Web-app/README.md

 user can keep a track of record of what all activites they fo in a day and improve everyday

+Due to some blunder i have re-uploaded all the files and ensure they all are working properly. refere to flashpoint branch from onn to get early access to all the codes

 From 17th may onwards the java files and jsp have been updates to improve the wokring effciency and corrected issues of display all futher changes will committed as same